 Cortical bone has an outer periosteal surface and inner endosteal surface.
 Periosteal surface activity is important for appositional growth and fracture repair.

 During the growth phase, bone formation exceeds bone resorption on the periosteal surface.
 This leads to increase in diameter/girth of the bone with aging.

 At the same time, bone resorption exceeds bone formation on the endosteal surface leading to expansion of marrow space.

 There are small cavities between the layers of concentric lamellae called lacunae.
-Osteocytes reside in lacun at the borders of adjacent lamellae.
+Osteocytes reside in lacunae at the borders of adjacent lamellae.

-If you look further into the osteon, the collagen are arranged in alternating directions.
+If you look further into the osteon, the collagen fibers are arranged in alternating directions.

 Further microscopy shows hydroxyapatite crystals adhered to collagen fibrils.

 These also incorporate other inorganic salts like magnesium hydroxide, fluoride, and sulfate as it crystallizes, or calcifies, on the collagen fibers.
 The hydroxyapatite crystals give bones their hardness and strength, while the collagen fibers give them flexibility.